-3. Meanwhile, in a large nonstick pan, cook the onions in olive oil until tender.
-Add the tomatoes, zucchini, basil, garlic, salt and pepper.
+3. Meanwhile, in a large nonstick pan, cook onions in olive oil, until tender.
+Add tomatoes, zucchini, basil, garlic, salt and pepper.
 Bring to a boil, turn heat down to a simmer, cover and cook for 3 minutes.
 Uncover and cook for about 6-8 minutes, stirring often or until the zucchini is crisp-tender.
 Keep warm.

-4. Once squash is cooked, cool slightly and carefully slice in half.
-Remove the seeds and discard.
-Use a fork to shred the squash into long strands in a bowl.
+4. Once spaghetti squash is cooked, cool slightly and carefully slice in half.
+Remove seeds and discard.
+Use a fork to shred squash into long strands in a bowl.